Polarization as a tuning parameter for Floquet engineering: magnetism in the honeycomb, square, and triangular Mott insulators: Introduction

-In this paper, we illustrate how very different the effects of different types of polarization can be using one of the simplest correlated electron models: the half-filled single-band Hubbard model.
 We consider three different lattices: honeycomb, square and triangular, and examine the driven magnetic exchange couplings to fourth order in perturbation theory over the full range of non-symmetry breaking unpolarized light.
-The triangular lattice was explored in our previous work, Ref. \onlinecite{QuitoFlintshort2020}; we include it for completeness and to compare it to other lattices.
+Some aspects of the triangular lattice case were explored in our previous work, Ref.~\cite{QuitoFlintshort2020}; we include it for completeness and to compare it to other lattices.
 On these lattices, we can examine further neighbor couplings, ring exchange terms, and chiral fields, and change the relative magnitudes, as well as the signs.
 Of course, most magnetic insulators are not really captured by a single-band Hubbard model, and are better described with magnetic exchange interactions coming from superexchange mediated by intermediate oxygens.
 However, superexchange is qualitatively similar to the processes considered here, but involving more orbitals and potentially higher order terms; we expect the results to be similarly tunable.
+Our description also neglects the phonons, which are expected to also contribute to the effective changes in hoppings, especially for strong electron-phonon couplings~\cite{Hubener_NanoLetters_2018,Shin_NatComm_2018,ChaudharyRefael_PRR_2020}.

 In order for this method to be a practical experimental tuning method, it must not only be possible to tune the exchange couplings appropriately, but the material must also be able to quasi-equilibrate without significant heating, with sufficient time for the phase properties to be measured.
 There are two issues here: are the time-scales for the different processes sufficiently far apart?
 And is it possible to avoid heating, with high enough fluences to yield interesting results?